 Applications are processed through the Optometric Residency Matching Service (ORMS) http://orms.org

-- OD degree conferred by an accredited school or college of optometry.
+- OD degree conferred by a school or college of optometry accredited by the ACOE.
 Applicants must furnish complete transcripts of all optometric education.

 - NBEO success completing of all sections, including TMOD.